Synergy Valuations Chartered Surveyors

 A Property Advisory and Valuations Firm

-Synergy Valuations Chartered Surveyors, is a Property Valuations firm based in Nicosia, Cyprus and offers a complete specialist service in Property Valuations.
+Synergy Valuations Chartered Surveyors, part of the Synergy Estate Agents group, is a property valuations firm based in Nicosia, Cyprus, offering a complete specialist service in property valuations.

-Our company provides property valuations executed by registered valuers, members of the Scientific & Technical Chamber of Cyprus (ETEK) and the Royal Institution of Chartered Surveyors (RICS), with many years of experience in the property field.
+Our company provides property valuations carried out by registered valuers, members of the Scientific & Technical Chamber of Cyprus (ETEK) and the Royal Institution of Chartered Surveyors (RICS), with many years of experience in the property sector.

-The company offers valuations for all property types and purposes such as financing, sale or purchase, rentals, development appraisals, feasibility studies, reimbursement due to compulsory purchase and financial reporting.
+We offer valuations for all property types and purposes, including financing, sale or purchase, rentals, development appraisals, feasibility studies, compulsory acquisition compensation, and financial reporting.

-Our valuation reports are guided by a strict set of guidelines, best practices, ethics and professional standards as set out in the RICS Valuation Standards.
-We are committed to transparency and we invite our clients to discuss all aspects of their interest.
+Our valuation reports follow strict guidelines, best practices, ethics, and professional standards as set out in the RICS Valuation Standards, ensuring accuracy, reliability, and transparency.

-Christodoulos Kyriacou, is the founder & managing director of the company, a regulated member of RICS and a certified property valuer – member of ETEK, with more than fifteen years of experience in the Real Estate Sector.
+Christodoulos Kyriacou is the Founder & Managing Director of the company, a regulated member of RICS and certified property valuer (ETEK), with more than seventeen years of experience in the real estate sector.

 Here, you can simply fill out the form and we will be back with your valuation quote.
 In the message section, you can specify the reason for requesting the valuation or provide the property details (city, area, parish, registration number).
 If you wish, you can also upload the title deed or any other document of the property.